lavi324/nginx-ingress-controller-setup/README.md

 A **backend** Express server exposed via a LoadBalancer that fetches Apple index data, store client data in MongoDB, and serves the data to the frontend via a REST API.
 A **MongoDB** database used to store client public IP and client access timestep, accessible internally within the cluster via a ClusterIP service.
 A **Jenkins** server used for CI pipeline automation, deployed with a LoadBalancer to allow external access to the Jenkins UI.
-An **Argo CD** controller used to manage deployments, exposed via a NodePort and accessible through the external IP of the cluster node only for my public IP.
+An **Argo CD** controller used to manage CD, exposed via a NodePort and accessible through the external IP of the cluster node only for my public IP.
 This setup uses multiple external IPs and load balancers, which increases both operational cost and deployment mess.
 Moving forward, I plan to implement access through a single NGINX Ingress controller to simplify API requeses routing, improve security, and reduce cost.